-There was an intensive dialogue with investors, analysts and journalists again in 2021.
+There was an intensive dialogue with investors, analysts and journalists again in 2022.
 This particularly focused on the company's development, the strategic alignment and the very good business performance.

-In addition to regular reporting, the Annual General Meeting and reports in selected specialist media, analyst and investor conferences were also held in September 2021 and December 2021.
+In addition to regular reporting, the Annual General Meeting and reports in selected specialist media, the company repeatedly sought contact with interested parties and spoke to analysts by participating in various investor and analyst events in 2022.